mpifr-vlbi/eht2024_difx_templating/README.md

 In the 260G track, only NOEMA--Pico has fringes (so far), no fringes for ALMA APEX JCMT SMT KP.

+Choose SPT coordinates for a mid-session day from ./priors/SPT.txt

 # Tracks

 e24b04  260G  Aa Ax Gl Kt Lm Mg Mm Nn Pv Sw